 a.
-Base peried.
-A base period for distribution of indirect (F&A) costs is the period during which the costs are incurred.
-The base period normally should coincide with the fiscal year established by the institution, but in any event the base period should be so selected as to avoid inequities in the distribution of costs. b.
-Need for cost groupings.
-The overall obb.
-Need for cost groupings.
-The overall objective of the indirect (F&A) cost allocation process is to distribute the indirect (F&A) costs described in Section B. Identification and assignment of indirect (F&A) costs, to
+Base period, A base period for distribution of indirect (P&A) costs is the period during which the costs are incurred.
+The base pariod normally should coincide with the fiscal year established by the institution, but in any event the base period should be so selected as to avoid inequities in the disteribution of costs.

+b.
+Need for case groupings.
+The overall objective of the indirect (F&A) cost allocation process is to distribute the indirect (F&A) costs described in Section B, Identification and assignment of indirect (P&A) cools to